foxhoundsk/foxhoundsk.github.io/posts/archlinux-lkm-dev.md

 In your device driver directory, make changes to the Makefile.
 Specifically, point `KERNEL_SRC` (or the likes) to the directory that you just ran `makepkg -s`.
 That is, the directory containing artifacts such as `Module.symvers`.

-You are now good to compile and load the kernel module.
+Now we are good to compile and load the kernel module for our specific kernel.
 Happy kernel hacking!

 [0] One can of course update the kernel to the latest version to solve the version mismatch dilemma, but maybe one would like to stick with a specific kernel release.
 [1] `-si` is also fine if one would like to have the header installed after the build.